BIRDSHOT-FUSE/Alloy-Design/README.md

 - Generates n-dimensional simplex-based alloy composition grids
 - Supports custom composition limits for each element
 - Exports a CSV with node IDs, compositions, and neighbor indices
-- Supports 3D plotting of composition space for up to 4 elements
+- Supports 2D and 3D plotting of composition space for 3 and 4 element systems

 ## Requirements